 Late Binding is used for locating system entities such as aspect object properties during runtime.
 A reference is retrieved using the entity names for identification.
 These references cannot be stored.
 It should be retrieved when a graphic aspect is invoked.

 Early binding identifies the target system entities in the Graphics Builder and also stores references to the system entities while saving the graphic aspect.
-Early bound references are controlled using the Reference Map.
+Early bound references are controlled using Data References and Resource References.